Kaskirbayeva/ML-model-to-predict-LOS-/README.md

 | LightGBM | `04_LightGBM_tuning.R` | Gradient-boosted trees with leaf-wise growth (`lightgbm`); hyperparameters (num_leaves, learning rate, feature_fraction, bagging_fraction) tuned via 5-fold CV grid search on a 10% stratified subsample, final model refit on the full training set and evaluated on the held-out test set |
 | Artificial Neural Network (ANN) | `05_ANN_tuning.R` | Single-hidden-layer feedforward network (`nnet`); hyperparameters (hidden units, weight decay) tuned via 5-fold CV grid search on a 10% stratified subsample with centered/scaled inputs, final model refit on the full training set and evaluated on the held-out test set |
 | Multinomial Logistic Regression | `06_MultinomialLR.R` | Baseline multinomial logit model (`nnet::multinom`), fit directly on the full training set and evaluated on the held-out test set, used for interpretable benchmarking |

-## Hyperparameter Tuning

-- All tunable models (XGBoost, ANN) were optimised using 5-fold cross-validation on a 10% stratified subsample of the training data, prior to fitting the final model on the full training set.
-Macro-averaged F1 score was used as the selection criterion across CV folds to account for class imbalance in LOS categories

-- All tunable models (XGBoost, ANN) were optimised using 5-fold cross-validation on a 10% stratified subsample of the training data, prior to fitting the final model on the full training set.
-Macro-averaged F1 score was used as the selection criterion across CV folds to account for class imbalance in LOS categories.

 ## Evaluation Metrics